 If you are looking to stay warm and toasty this winter, the North Face Arctic Down Parka is your new go-to jacket.

-Not only does it come with a fully waterproof and breathable outer layer, it is filled with the highest quality 550+ fill down that will keep you warm on even the coldest days.
+Not only does it come with a fully waterproof and breathable outer layer, but it is also filled with the highest quality 550+ fill down that will keep you warm on even the coldest days.

-But it's the level of detail that is most important in a jacket like this, because the wind and cold can sneak in almost anywhere you let it.
+But it’s the level of detail that is most important in a jacket like this because the wind and cold can sneak in almost anywhere you let it.

-The hood is your head's best friend when it gets really cold or the wind picks up.
-And this parka's hood is not only fully adjustable, but also filled with down.
+The hood is your head’s best friend when it gets really cold or the wind picks up.
+And this parka’s hood is not only fully adjustable but also filled with down.
 Both the hood and the faux fur cuff/ruff are removable too, so you can adjust the look to your needs.
 (But trust me, if you are anywhere near -20 or lower, a ruff is the best thing you can have :>).

-The cuffs of the sleeves also have a nice elastic material to keep the wind out (without the need for annoying velcro) and the zipper also has a chunky storm flap to stop any drafts getting through.
+The cuffs of the sleeves also have a nice elastic material to keep the wind out (without the need for annoying velcro) and the zipper also has a chunky storm flap to stop any drafts from getting through.